KatherineMichel/church-website-and-marketing-on-a-budget/marketing_strategy.md

 ### Skills Inventory

 Members of the church would take stock of the skills of individual members.
+This skills inventory would be used to identify ways to optimize what the church has to offer the community.

 ### Updating Find-a-Church